Lower and Middle School

 Fata Morgana: High School Dance Troupe

 Fata Morgana was founded in 1996 as a student-run and student-choreographed dance company at the GDS High School.
-The club is one of the largest at the High School, and it produces two concerts a year featuring student choreography and performances in a variety of dance styles including ballet, modern, hip hop, jazz, ballroom, belly dance, tap, Classical Indian, and Irish, working with HS dance teacher and choreographer Maria Watson.
-In addition, concerts have featured the work of notable guest choreographers including Dana Tai Soon Burgess, Patricia Golden, and Paul Gordon Emerson.
-In addition to producing concerts, Fata Morgana organizes other dance activities for the school including workshops, film events, field trips, and assemblies and represents GDS at the annual Washington Area Independent Schools Dance Education Association Festival.
+The club is one of the largest at the High School, and it produces two concerts a year featuring student choreography and performances in a variety of dance styles including ballet, hip hop, jazz, ballroom, theatre dance, tap, and contemporary.
+Under the advisement of High School director of dance and professional choreographer Maria Watson, the dance company has expanded from 10 to more than 60 members.
+Fata Morgana is open to all to audition.
+We believe that anyone who loves to dance should be able to.

 GDS’s newest dance company, 4200 Dance, provides an outlet for technically-advanced dancers to train with HS director of dance Maria Watson and visiting choreographers in a professional setting.
 Currently, 4200 Dance members attend one class and one rehearsal each week, and the group performs at Fata Morgana concerts in the fall and spring semesters.
 The company is open to all grades and auditions are held every September.